 Best Activity and Snuffle Mat

 Nina Ottosson by Outward Hound Activity Matz Garden Game Plush Dog Puzzle Mat

 Snuffle mat and activity games

 Not challenging for advanced dogs

 Nina Ottosson toys include puzzle games that are all ranked by difficulty.
 This mat is level two, a step above beginner level.
 It has a non-slip bottom and rolls up for storage.
-The directions specify easy to clean with warm water and mild soap but don’t specify that it’s OK in the washing machine.
+The directions specify that it is easy to clean with warm water and mild soap, but don’t specify that it’s OK in the washing machine.

 Activity toy and snuffle mat

 Not for aggressive chewers

 Shaped like a cute snail, this snuffle toy can stay rolled up with kibble and treats inserted in the coils.
 Your pup can work at unrolling it and find all the treats poked in little slots along the way.
 More than just a mat, the snail also has a few squeakers to make it fun to play with when the food is gone.
 It might be fun for tossing or tugging.

 There’s the original snail made out of fleece and a sturdier version with three layers: plush fabric, nylon, and cotton.
 The original isn’t for tough chewers, and the new version can stand up to a little more action.
 The snail has velcro to keep it closed and is machine washable.